dewv/ops/onCallRotation.md

 |      |      |       |       |

 ## Duty Log
+- Hussam Alroaithi all seems good, no emails for one hour
 - Lauren Tydings No new emails
 - Cody Broyles All was good for 12 o-clock hour
 - Rayan Alkhuwaylid